Eggs as food: History

 The dried egg industry developed in the nineteenth century, before the rise of the frozen egg industry.
 In 1878, a company in St. Louis, Missouri started to transform egg yolk and egg white into a light-brown, meal-like substance by using a drying process.
 The production of dried eggs significantly expanded during World War II, for use by the United States Armed Forces and its allies.

 In 1911, the egg carton was invented by Joseph Coyle in Smithers, British Columbia, to solve a dispute about broken eggs between a farmer in Bulkley Valley and the owner of the Aldermere Hotel.
 Early egg cartons were made of paper.
-Polystyrene egg cartons became popular in the latter half of the twentieth century as they were perceived to offer better protection especially against heat and breakage, however, by the twenty-first century environmental considerations have led to the return of more biodegradable paper cartons (often made of recycled material) that once again became more widely used.
+Polystyrene egg cartons became popular in the latter half of the twentieth century as they were perceived to offer better protection especially against heat and breakage.
+However, by the twenty-first century, environmental considerations have led to the return of more biodegradable paper cartons (often made of recycled material) that once again became more widely used.

-Whereas the wild Asian fowl from which domesticated chickens are descended typically lay about a dozen eggs each year during the breeding season, several millennia of selective breeding have produced domesticated hens capable of laying more than three hundred eggs each annually, and to lay eggs year round.
+Whereas the wild Asian fowl from which domesticated chickens are descended typically lay about a dozen eggs every year during the breeding season, several millennia of selective breeding have produced domesticated hens capable of laying more than three hundred eggs each annually, and to lay eggs year round.